 Steven is a principal at Blu Venture Investors and serves on the Cyber Investment Committee.
-Steven is the founder and CEO of PFP Cybersecurity, a board member of N5 Sensors, a board observer of ThreatQuotient and SecureG, and founding chair of the Blu Ventures’ Cyber Seed Investment Program.
+Steven is the founder and CEO of PFP Cybersecurity, a board member of N5 Sensors, a board observer of ThreatQuotient and SecureG, and founding chair of the BVI Cyber Investment Program.
 He is the former founder and CEO of 3eTI, an Intel Capital portfolio company, acquired by EFJohnson in 2006, founder and CEO of Totus Solutions, and CTO of EFJohnson, and vice president of PCB Piezotronics.

 As an early-stage investor, Steven is excited to use his experience to help young entrepreneurs grow their businesses.
 His advice to entrepreneurs is that the best way to impress an investor is to show scalable revenue.
 Moreover, it is important to make sure that you have identified and created a product that people want—at the same time having created a proven business model and price point that generates sales.